hackclub/hackclub/playbook/FACILITATOR.md

    the screen
 2. Play music — <a href="https://soundcloud.com/mike-bawless/sets/study-playlist-deadmau5" target="_blank_">Open SoundCloud Playlist</a>
 3. Make sure chairs and tables are setup for 16 people
+4. Watch the YouTube video for how to run the ice breaker to see how it works
+  - https://www.youtube.com/watch?v=6lB_1tGn2Lk to see how it works

 ### 12:45 : Play Host & Facilitate Conversation